gnif/LookingGlass/doc/troubleshooting.rst

    size and that at least one configured display mode fits.
 5. Increase IVSHMEM if every suitable mode was filtered.
 Restart the VM after changing its size.
 6. Ensure the legacy Host service is disabled.
-Only one frame producer should use the Looking Glass IVSHMEM device.
+Only one Looking Glass Server implementation should use the Looking Glass IVSHMEM device.

 A missing passed-through GPU does not by itself prevent the IDD display from appearing.
 The IDD can start in software mode, although that mode is slower and